- Update to reflect 100 people indoors and 200 people outdoors

 In order to support our volunteers as they plan for future in-person Girl Scout activities, GS-NCCP has developed a meter to monitor the pandemic status throughout our council operating areas.
 Volunteers should first look to GS-NCCP’s meter on this page, which will be reviewed and updated as warranted.
 Please use GS-NCCP’s meter as well as city/county/state orders and guidance.
 Precedence should always be given to the most conservative orders provided by the city, county, state, nation, or GS-NCCP.
 For example, if local city or county orders are stricter, then you should follow those parameters or if GS-NCCP guidance is more conservative, you should follow it for in-person Girl Scout activities and so on.
-Our current status level is YELLOW.
+Our current status level is GREEN.

 No in-person activities are permitted, beyond the household level.
 Virtual engagement opportunities for girls and volunteers are strongly recommended.